-Many people will spend hundreds on fancy shampoos, conditioners, and other treatments to make their hair as healthy as possible, yet forget one of the easiest things they can do – improve their diet.
+Many people will spend hundreds on fancy shampoos, conditioners, and other treatments to make their hair as healthy as possible, yet forget one of the easiest things they can do which is to improve their diet.

-Our hair needs the right nutrients to grow, which is why ingredients like pumpkin seed oil work so well on the hair – it’s packed with vital vitamins, minerals, and antioxidants that our hair follicles love.
+Our hair needs the right nutrients to grow, which is why ingredients such as this oil work so well on the hair – pumpkin seed oil is packed with vital vitamins, minerals, and antioxidants that our hair follicles love.
 This is why some people notice that when they take pumpkin seed oil, their hair starts to grow stronger and thicker.

 Pumpkin seed oil contains something called linoleic acid.
 This is an omega-6 fatty acid that is supposed to contribute to healthy hair while promoting shine and radiance.

 Linoleic acid is commonly found in many natural oils, like olive oil and sunflower oil, but you can find a much higher content of linoleic acid in pumpkin seed oil .
 Learn more about olive oil for hair.